5 Steps to Improve Decision-Making in Sports By Yourself

 What situations are most important?

-Use most the most relevant actions to what you would perform in competition
+Use the most relevant actions to what you would perform in competition

 Try to limit it to no more than 7 due to our natural working memory constraints